Hexaphosphabenzene

-Hexaphosphabenzene is a valence isoelectronic analogue of benzene and is expected to have a similar planar structure due to resonance stabilization.
+Hexaphosphabenzene is a hypothetical molecular allotrope of phosphorus and analogue of benzene, with chemical formula P6.
+It is expected to share the planar structure of benzene, to which it is valence-isoelectronic, due to resonance stabilization and its sp2 nature.
+The pure substance has not been synthesized, but it has been studied computationally and some complexes have been synthesized.

+Predicted stability

 Although several other allotropes of phosphorus are stable, no evidence for the existence of P6 has been reported.
 Preliminary ab initio calculations on the trimerisation of P2 leading to the formation of the cyclic P6 were performed, and it was predicted that hexaphosphabenzene would decompose to free P2 with an energy barrier of 13−15.4 kcal mol−1, and would therefore not be observed in the uncomplexed state under normal experimental conditions.
 The presence of an added solvent, such as ethanol, might lead to the formation of intermolecular hydrogen bonds which may block the destabilizing interaction between phosphorus lone pairs and consequently stabilize P6.
 The moderate barrier suggests that hexaphosphabenzene could be synthesized from a [2+2+2] cycloaddition of three P2 molecules.
 Currently, this is a synthetic endeavour which remains to be conquered.